-BBL 135 Wisdom Literature (3) This course explores the primary works of wisdom literature in the Old Testament (Job, Proverbs and Ecclesiastes) along with related materials in some of the Psalms and the New Testament Epistle of James.
-Last offering: Summer 2017.
+BBL 135 (ATH) Wisdom Literature (3) This course explores the primary works of wisdom literature in the Old Testament (Job, Proverbs and Ecclesiastes) along with related materials in some of the Psalms and the New Testament Epistle of James.

-BBL 200 How to Read the Bible (3) A study of the process that led to the creation of the English Bible and its authority, a survey of the principles and practice of independent Bible study, including an emphasis on the grammatical historical approach to biblical interpretation.
+BBL 200 (ATH) How to Read the Bible (3) A study of the process that led to the creation of the English Bible and its authority, a survey of the principles and practice of independent Bible study, including an emphasis on the grammatical historical approach to biblical interpretation.
 The student will study methods of application leading to the development of them, proposition and finally the lesson itself.
-Last offering: Summer 2017.